collapsed-stacks/startups/questions/6151/does-anybody-think-there-is-a-way-to-estimate-the-chances-of-success-of-a-new-st.md

 - posted by: [Alain](https://stackexchange.com/users/21866/alain) on 2015-08-25
 - score: 1

-<p>It's very difficult, but yes, there are clues.
+It's very difficult, but yes, there are clues.
 The #1 I would say is evidence of traction.
 If you have people desperately in love with your product, then you may be up to something. #2 would be whether you can make money.
-It's not as important, but if you have #1 and #2, you are doing better than most.</p>
+It's not as important, but if you have #1 and #2, you are doing better than most.

 ## Answer 6157